tomas-osswald/switch_2020_g3/docs/sprint2/user_stories/US172_AddBankSavingsAccount.md

 ### 1.1 Client Notes
 **Demo1** - As a family member, I want to add a bank savings account I have.

-We interpreted this requirement as the function of adding an already existing Bank Savings Account Data and linking it to a Family Member.
+We interpreted this requirement as the function of adding a Bank Savings Account Data and linking it to a Family Member.

 ### 1.2 System Sequence Diagram